DiligentMe/AKUMarksUpload_Internals/README.md

 3. Open the ipynb file.
 The code will open in a new tab.
 4. Make changes specified in the file and run the code one block each time.

-Further help is available at ashish@mitmuzaffarpur.org
+Feel free to connect at ashish@mitmuzaffarpur.org